 Each IR receiver inside the projector can be activated or deactivated.
 When an IR receiver is deactivated, no IR signal send to this IR receiver will be processed.
-When entering an Activation code with the remote control all IR receivers can be activated at the same time.

 How to switch

 - 1. Press MENU to activate the menus. - 2.
 Use the ▲ or ▼ key to select Projector control and press ENTER. - 3.
 Use the ▲ or ▼ key to select IR Control and press ENTER. - 4.
 Use the ▲ or ▼ key to select the desired IR receiver and press ENTER to toggle this receiver [on] or [off].